apolukhin/Boost-Cookbook/Readme.md

 Thanks to Nitin Dasan from Packt Publishing for getting all the necessary approvals for making sources publicly available for the second edition of the book.

 ### Notes for book update
-* How about describing boost::future?
-* Coroutine interface changed in Boost 1.56
-* RCU example using atomics?
 * sync code and book
 * Fix introduction in "Chapter09.
 Getting the benefits of single-linked list and memory pool"
 * Update this README.md with a link to second edition of the book